Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 Increasing this number provides more context to the model, but will also increase the token budget, and may overwhelm the model with too much information, unrelated to the actual PR code changes.

-If the PR is too large (see [PR Compression strategy](https://github.com/Codium-ai/pr-agent/blob/main/PR_COMPRESSION.md)), PR-Agent may automatically set this number to 0, and will use the original git patch.
+If the PR is too large (see [PR Compression strategy](https://github.com/Codium-ai/pr-agent/blob/main/PR_COMPRESSION.md)), Qodo Merge may automatically set this number to 0, and will use the original git patch.

 ## Editing the prompts

-The prompts for the various PR-Agent tools are defined in the `pr_agent/settings` folder.
+The prompts for the various Qodo Merge tools are defined in the `pr_agent/settings` folder.
 In practice, the prompts are loaded and stored as a standard setting object.
 Hence, editing them is similar to editing any other configuration value - just place the relevant key in `.pr_agent.toml`file, and override the default value.